Freelancer payment methods

 In case your business often works with contractors, you may face certain difficulties in payouts.
 We have developed a solution to give a hand.
 Payouts by Corefy allow businesses to take full control of payout flows and bring more consistency and efficiency in them.
-A wide range of payout methods are close at hand – connect them into your Dashboard in several clicks and start paying out to your partners or freelancers in any country and currency in a snap.
+A wide range of payout methods are close at hand – connect them into your payment dashboard in several clicks and start paying out to your partners or freelancers in any country and currency in a snap.

 Ready to boost your business to the next level?